vuejs/router/docs/guide/essentials/route-matching-syntax.md

 ]
 ```

-Note that `*` also marks the parameter as optional but cannot be repeated
+Note that `*` technically also marks a parameter as optional but `?` parameters cannot be repeated.

 ## Debugging